WebOrigami/docs/src/content/cli/intro2.md

 THIS IS INPUT FROM THE SHELL
 ```

-The result of the `stdin` function will be the complete standard input fed to the ori command.
+Note the trailing slash in `stdin/`, which invokes the `stdin` function to obtain the complete standard input.
 This lets you pipe data to a JavaScript function that accepts a simple argument instead of needing specialize the function specifically to read data from the console.

 ## Writing output to a file